 Therapy is a unique opportunity for a child to meet with a trained professional who is willing and able to work to establish goals for treatment and to develop a pathway toward achieving those goals.
 For children who are coming to therapy with a history of physical or sexual abuse, this process also uses research-based treatment that has been proven to be effective in coping with trauma.
 Occasionally, a child may leave a session feeling temporarily worse before realizing the full healing effect.
 Therapy relies on the child’s willingness to be open and to participate in the process, and the family should feel welcome to voice any concerns, discomfort, and scheduling issues with the therapist.

-Caregivers of children coming to therapy for the first time will meet with the Family Advocate to complete some introductory assessments about the child’s current behaviors.
+Caregivers and children coming to therapy for the first time will complete some introductory assessments about the child’s behaviors.
 This helps the therapists to focus therapy on the child’s biggest concerns.
-After completing the assessments, the caregivers schedule their children’s intake session.
+After completing the assessments,the caregivers and child meet and complete the paperwork necessary to being therapy.
 At this session, the caregivers and child meet with the therapist and complete paperwork necessary to begin therapy.
 The meeting allows the caregiver and child a chance to tell the therapist what brings them to therapy and what they would like specifically to work on in sessions.
 Following the intake session, the therapist will usually schedule weekly appointments with the child with the goal of eventually decreasing the number of sessions as the child improves.

 Parents and guardians will be asked to participate in the majority of a child’s sessions in order to add to the child’s sense of support in the healing process.
 Participation and support are a vital aspect of therapy at the Children’s Building.
 This may involve participation in sessions with or without the child, availability in lobby during sessions for consultation as needed, and initiation by parent of meetings with the therapist.